snrnats/doc-centre/docfx_project/pro/api/shipments/using_shipment_tags.md

 * **Shipment tagged with** `Flammables` - B and C are returned
 * **Shipment tagged with** `Alcohol` **and** `Flammables` - C is returned
 * **Shipment tagged with** `Alcohol`**,** `Flammables`**, and** `Oil` - No services are returned

-<span class="highlight">MIGHT NEED TO REWORD THE ABOVE A BIT IF IT DOES TRANSPIRE THAT TAGS ARE NOW ONLY USED IN CONJUNCTION WITH THE FILTERS ENDPOINT</span>